Health Services

 Karen Brackett, RSU 40 Director of Student Services

-Maida Cordero, Guidance Counselor, MVHS
+Maida Cordero, Assistant Principal, MVHS

 Sherri Vail, RSU 40 District School Nurse